UT Tyler Department of Computer Science

 To graduate with a degree in Computer Science, the student must meet the following specific requirements in addition to the general baccalaureate degree requirements:

-- 2.0 grade point average in all upper-division computer science courses attempted and a grade of “C” or better in all courses listed in C.1, C.2, and D. below.
+- 2.0 grade point average in all upper-division computer science courses attempted and a grade of “C” or better.

-- Thirty-four semester hours of upper-division computer science courses, with at least 18 hours completed at UT Tyler.
+- Thirty-three hours of upper-division computer science courses, with at least 18 hours completed at UT Tyler.

 COSC 1336: Programming Fundamentals